Fortinet Firewall Live!

 NAT also masks the port details of the internal network devices.
 It maintains all this information in a NAT table, so that it can route the incoming response from external devices to the right device.

 You can verify the working of NAT with this simple experiment.
-Visit the website whatismyip.com and not the IP address shown by the website.
+Visit the website whatismyip.com and look at the IPv4 address it shows.
 This is your public IP address, the IP address you use to communicate with internet services.

 But this is not the IP address of your device.
 To know your local IP address, follow these simple steps: